SvenGroot/Ookii.CommandLine/docs/Subcommands.md

       and return `null`.
 3. If `RunCommand()` returned null, returns an error exit code.

+> Note: the `CommandManager` does not check if command names and aliases are unique.
+If you have
+> multiple commands with the same names, the first matching one will be used, and there is no
+> guarantee on the order in which command classes are checked.

 If you use the `IAsyncCommand` interface or `AsyncCommandBase` class, use the following code instead.

 ```csharp